Taita-Yam/SSRemoteVST/README.md

 Please set the environment variables as follows, since the following environment variables are not only needed for compilation but also at runtime:

-  The directory/location of the Steinberg VST3 SDK:
+  The directory/location of the Steinberg VST3 SDK (needed at compile time):

   ```bash
   # Steinberg VST3 Audio Plug-Ins SDK
   export VST3_SDK=/path/to/VST3SDK
   ```

-  The directory/location of the SSRemote VST:
+  The directory/location of the SSRemote VST (needed at runtime):

   ```bash
   # SSRemote VST
   export SSREMOTE_VST=/path/to/ssremote_vst
   ```

-  The directory/location of the JUCE Framework located in the SSRemote VST:
+  The directory/location of the JUCE Framework located in the SSRemote VST (needed at compile time):

   ```bash
   # SSRemote VST JUCE Framework